imgly/background-removal-js/README.md

 type Config = {
   publicPath: string; // The public path used for model and wasm files
   debug: bool; // enable or disable useful console.log outputs
-  proxyToWorker: bool; // Wether or wether not to proxy the calculations to a webworker.
+  proxyToWorker: bool; // Whether to proxy the calculations to a web worker.
 (Default true)
   model: 'small' | 'medium'; // The model to use.
 (Default "medium") };
 ```

 ### Download Size vs Quality

-The onnx model is shipped in various size and needs.
+The onnx model is shipped in various sizes and needs.

 - small (~40 MB) is the smallest model and is in most cases working fine but sometimes shows some artifacts.
 It's a quantized model.
 - medium (~80MB) is the default model.